ShamRahul/ML-AI-System-Design-Summarized/README.md

 # 🚀 Demystifying the ML/AI Platform: A Comprehensive Architectural System Design 🧠

-In the dynamic realm of Machine Learning, a comprehensive understanding of an ML/AI Platform's architecture is crucial.
+In the dynamic realm of Machine Learning/Aritifical Intelligence, a comprehensive understanding of an ML/AI Platform's architecture is crucial.
 This document explores the architectural system design of an ML/AI Platform, focusing on its various components and the tools that can be used in each stage.

 ## 🌐 **1.
 Data Ingestion and Labeling 📥**
    - **Objective:** To integrate data from various sources and ensure effective labeling.